izharul-haque/izharul-haque/README.md

 <h1 align="center">Hi 👋, I'm Izharul Haque</h1>
 <h3 align="center">Accomplished and adaptable professional, with great business communication and result oriented with consistency to meet deadlines and process improvement.
-Currently, Learning and working on ML and other data science projects.</h3>
+Currently, working on ML and other data science projects, also write technical blogs on medium.</h3>

 - 🔭 Completed working on **NLP Project(Web & Social Media Analytics)**

-- 🌱 I’m currently learning **Machine Learning and Deep Learning**
+- 🌱 I’m currently working on **Machine Learning and Deep Learning**

 - 👯 I’m looking to collaborate on **Machine Learning, Deep Learning and Tableau projects**